Some courses displayed may not be offered every year. For actual course offerings by quarter, please consult the Quarterly Class Search

 Topics include geometry of surfaces, manifolds, differential forms, Lie groups, Riemannian manifolds, Levi-Civita connection and curvature, curvature and topology, Hodge theory.
 Additional topics such as bundles and characteristic classes, spin structures, and Dirac operator, comparison theorems in Riemannian geometry.

+MATH 240B.
 Introduction to Differential Geometry and Riemannian Geometry

 (4)